The Boring Co., founded by Elon Musk, has begun work on an underground tunnel in Nashville.

 The mayor still has questions, though.
 In a letter to Boring, the mayor’s office asked about safety concerns and how the company plans to handle emergency responses.

 The letter pointed to the Vegas loop, which has a deal with the city’s fire department to allow vehicles that fit inside the tunnel to respond to emergencies.
-Boring has said it “works closely with local fire and police departments,” but so far, there has been no deal with Nashville’s fire department.
+Boring said it has met with the Nashville Fire Department and the Tennessee Fire Marshall’s Office, and invited both departments to tour its Vegas Loop.

-O’Connell’s office is still awaiting answers, like many Nashville residents.
+Residents still have questions of their own.
 During public comment for the State Building Commission, several lifelong Nashvillians came out against the project.

 “How will we be impacted?” asked Caitlin Porter, a Nashville native.
 “What will they say if we say no to selling portions of our land or coming into our backyards?
 What if we said no to easements?”